 The first time I tried cooking salmon in my Instant Pot from frozen, I was way skeptical.
 I mean, I know the Instant Pot is amazing, and it can make quick work of all kinds of fabulous recipes.
 But putting completely iced-over blocks of fish into the cooker and pushing the button for five measly minutes had me imagining less-than edible results.

 Lucky for me, I opened the pot to a happy surprise!
 The salmon turned out moist, flake-tender, and flavorful, cooked through and through and ready for a pat of butter, a fresh sprinkling of dill, and a squeeze of lemon.

 The salmon was a big win at the dinner table; the kids gobbled it up.
-And since it was so ridiculously easy, for the first time in years I found myself inspired to have a fish-for-dinner night two weeks in a row.
+And since it was so very easy to make, for the first time in years I found myself inspired to have a fish-for-dinner night two weeks in a row.
 Yes!

-I lock the lid, hit the “Manual” button, and set it for five minutes.
-As soon as the timer beeps, I use the Quick Release method to let out the pressure.
+Next, Lock the lid, hit the “Manual” button, and set it for five minutes.
+As soon as the timer beeps, use the Quick Release method to let out the pressure.
 (Make sure you keep your hand out of the way of the steam… it comes out fast!)
 And that’s it!

 10-Minute Instant Pot Salmon (From Frozen!)

 - 1 tablespoon butter, unsalted